anairo98/openshift-training/docs/Session2.md

     5. Now create the **paymentservice** service on the CLI using an imperative way.
 Use the following commands

             ```bash
             oc create service clusterip paymentservice --tcp=50051:50051
             ```
     6. The Service still needs to be connected to the Deployment and we would like to name the service endpoint

             ```bash
             oc edit service paymentservice
             ```

             ```yaml
             apiVersion: v1
             kind: Service
             metadata:
             name: paymentservice
             labels:
                 app: paymentservice
             spec:
             type: ClusterIP
             selector:
                 app: paymentservice
             ports:
             - name: grpc
                 port: 50051
                 targetPort: 50051
             ```

         !!! note
             Add the missing parts.

 9. Exit the Command Line and use the OpenShift UI to verify in the Topology that everything was created succesfully!
-Should look like this:
+It should look like this:

     ![Topology](images/session2/topology.png)